Barriers to diversity and inclusion in the workplace

 Barriers to diversity and inclusion

-But what about when things go wrong?
-There are many barriers to diversity and inclusion and unless these are navigated correctly, the organisation is going to suffer, especially when it comes to recruiting and integrating a diverse mix of people who bring can bring value to the operation.
+There are many barriers to diversity and inclusion and unless these are navigated correctly, the organisation is going to suffer, especially when it comes to recruiting and integrating a diverse mix of people who can bring value to the operation.

 It is only when management commits wholeheartedly to D&I that success can be achieved.
 This includes being aware of the common roadblocks and knowing what to look out for.
 This way, problems can more easily be detected and plans put in place to navigate and solve them.